berkio3x/pyray3d/README.md

 # pyray3d
-An implementation of a 3D raytracing engine in python.
+An implementation of a 3D raytracing in python.

 This is a reaserch project to implement a raytracer.

-**Time to render below scene -  `57` sec.** pretty decent as there is no optmizations attempted in this python code.
+**Time to render below scene -  `57` sec.** .There is no optmizations attempted in this python code.
 Once I am happy with features, i will optmize the code & pretty sure this can be brought down by using `numpy` & doing the heav lifting in `Cython`.

 ![](./render.png)